 Yoga is a practical discipline aimed at developing deeper insight into our human nature.
 It uses a variety of methods such as breath awareness, meditation, and physical movement in its application as pathways to self-enquiry.
 Some of the benefits attributed to consistent practice can be an increase in concentration, better sleep, improved flexibility or physical strength.
 Yoga can be described as an applied philosophy; it is a living, breathing, evolving tradition.
-It can be practised by everyone and transcends age, ability, shape and gender identity.
+It can be practised by everyone and transcends age, ability, shape, and gender.

 Eunice teaches the following styles in her general schedule.
 For trauma-informed yoga, please go to Movement for Healing.